voxel51/fiftyone/docs/source/user_guide/app.rst

     Open two terminal windows on the **local machine**.
-In order to forward the port `5151` from the remote machine to the local machine, run the following command directly in one of the terminal windows and leave this command running:
+In order to forward the port `5151` from the remote machine to the local machine, run the following command directly in one of the terminal windows and leave this command
+    running:

     .. code-block:: shell

         # Local machine
         ssh -N -L 5151:127.0.0.1:5151 username@remote_machine_ip

     The port `5151` is now being forwarded from the remote machine to port `5151` of the local machine through a process running in the background.
-Now in the other terminal window, open the FiftyOne App locally by starting python and running the following commands:
+    Now in the other terminal window, open the FiftyOne App locally by starting Python and running the following commands:

     .. code-block:: python
         :linenos: